Qnubo-Tech/beam-dataflow/README.md

 2. [`SpannerIngester`](https://github.com/Qnubo-Tech/beam-dataflow/blob/master/src/main/java/pipelines/SpannerIngester.java)
 is a pipeline that writes an external file into Spanner.
-The pipeline can be reused from one table to another thanks to the custom Record.
+The pipeline can be reused from one table to another thanks to the custom `Record`.
 It writes into Spanner using the [SpannerIO](https://beam.apache.org/releases/javadoc/2.19.0/org/apache/beam/sdk/io/gcp/spanner/SpannerIO.html) class and shows how to handle the [Mutations](https://www.javadoc.io/doc/com.google.cloud/google-cloud-spanner/latest/com/google/cloud/spanner/Mutation.html).